 An appreciation of film is all it takes to join this group.
 The 2025-26 season is our 27th year of celebrating the medium!

-Our group meets at 7 pm, on the first Tuesday of each month from September through May, except December.
+Our group meets at 7 pm, usually on the first Tuesday of each month from September through May, except December.
 We view the selected film on our own and then come together to discuss it.
-Typically, around a dozen people attend.
-In pre-COVID times, we met in members’ homes, but now we gather on Zoom; please contact info@fpcpaloalto.org for the link.
+Typically about a dozen people attend.
+We gather on Zoom; the link is on our calendar: fpcpaloalto.org/calendar-of-events

 Here is our 2025-26 schedule, chosen through our election process in the spring.